 1. Safety First!

-Be very careful to stay ‘high and dry’ as you look down into the basement to assess the depth and breadth of the damage, because the water could be electrified or contain viruses and bacteria.
+Be very careful to stay ‘high and dry’ as you look down into the basement to assess the depth and breadth of the damage because the water could be electrified or contain viruses and bacteria.
 It’s best to contact a pro in your area from the HomeStars category Fire & Water Damage Restoration.
-Certain companies are flood specialist, like Canada’s Restoration Services who have offices across Canada.
+Certain companies are flood specialists.
 Keep in mind that any specialist you contact may be busy with other flood emergencies.
+To get help with your flooded basement, click here to find a pro in your area.
 Follow the steps below for what you should do while you wait.

 2. Shut Off Any Failed Plumbing

 While most flooded basements are caused by heavy rains and groundwater flooding, some are caused by the failure of home plumbing equipment.
 If a water heater, washer hose, a pipe or other pressurized water source fails in your home, it can release hundreds of litres of water into your basement every hour.
 In fact, water may rise so quickly it’s soon coming out the basement windows!